Tay Bridge

 The Tay Bridge carries rail traffic across the Firth of Tay in Scotland between Dundee and the suburb of Wormit in Fife.
-Its span is 3286 m.
+Its span is 10711 ft.
 It is the second bridge to occupy the site.

 Plans for a bridge over the Tay to replace the train ferry service emerged in 1854, but the first Tay Bridge did not open until 1878.
 It was a lightweight lattice design of relatively low cost with a single track.
 On 28 December 1879, the bridge suddenly collapsed in high winds while a train was crossing, killing everybody on board.
 The incident is one of the worst bridge-related engineering disasters in history.
 An enquiry determined that the bridge was insufficiently engineered to cope with high winds.

 It was replaced by a second bridge constructed of iron and steel, with a double track, parallel to the remains of the first bridge.
 Work commenced on 6 July 1883 and the bridge opened in 1887.
 The new bridge was subject to extensive testing by the Board of Trade, which resulted in a favourable report.
 In 2003, the bridge was strengthened and refurbished, winning a British Construction Industry Engineering Award to mark the scale and difficulty of the project.